SilenusTA/StreamRoller/extensions/adminpage/README.md

 ![Tux, the Linux mascot](twitchchatmodal.png)

-The admin modal code sent is expectd to be used in the contents of a popup settings box (linked on the extension name in the list of extensions).
+The settings widget small code sent is expectEd to be used in the contents of a popup settings box (linked on the extension name in the list of extensions).
 In order to be processed correctly and allow form submission back there are a few fields required and some formatting requirements.
 Any field wishing to be returned needs to have a 'name' tag example modal for a twitch chat extension popup